- 1 Grinding Safety

 GRINDING WHEEL SAFETY

-Always check grinding wheel/cutting wheel Maximum RPM is greater than grinding machine Maximum RPM
+Always check grinding wheel/cutting wheel Maximum RPM is greater than the grinding machine Maximum RPM

 - AG-4 Grinding Machine RPM between 10800 to 12000 (Depend on manufactures, in India mostly use Bosch its RPM is 12000).